CleverRaven/Cataclysm-DDA/doc/DEVELOPER_TOOLING.md

 to your `clang-tidy` command line.

 If you wish to run the tests for the custom clang-tidy plugin you will also need `lit`.
-This will be built as part of `llvm`, or you can install it via `pip` or your local package manager if you prefer.
+This will be built as part of LLVM, or you can install it via `pip` or your local package manager if you prefer.

 Then, assuming `build` is your Cataclysm build directory, you can run the tests